-MTS is an X-linked syndrome characterized by progressive HL in childhood, followed later in life by progressive neural degeneration affecting the brain and optic nerves.
-There is phenotypic variability, both within and between families affected with MTS.1-3,10 The initial manifestation of postlingual, progressive SNHL in the first decade of life is shared by the majority of patients.
-However, congenital HL has also been reported.
-Dystonia is also a common clinical manifestation, but its onset is more variable, ranging from the first to the fifth decade of life.
-Mild dystonia may be present in female carriers who are heterozygous for TIMM8A mutations.
+MTS is an X-linked syndrome characterized by progressive hearing loss in childhood, followed later in life by progressive neural degeneration affecting the brain and optic nerves.
+There is phenotypic variability, both within and between families affected with MTS^{1-3, 10}.
+The initial manifestation of post-lingual progressive SNHL in the first decade of life is shared by the majority of cases.
+However, congenital hearing loss has also been reported^{11,12}.
+Dystonia is also a common clinical manifestation, but its onset is more variable, ranging from the first to the fifth decade of life^{2,3,10,12}.
+Mild dystonia may be present in female carriers who are heterozygous for TIMM8A mutations^{2,3,10,12}.
 Although many different mutations in the TIMM8A gene have been reported in families with MTS, it appears that differences in the mutations cannot account for the phenotypic variability.
-The latter has been hypothesized to be caused by modifier genes, environmental factors, or both.
+The latter has been hypothesized to be due to modifier genes, environmental factors or both^{3,10}.